Last Updated on June 19, 2021 by Grow with Bovees

 Types of Compost Aerator

-There are several different types of aerators available — corkscrew, plunger models and the crank compost aerator type.
+There are several types of aerators available — corkscrew, plunger models and the crank compost aerator type.

 If you’re mixing a small amount of compost, then you should be fine buying a corkscrew type aerator, whereas if you’re dealing with tough compost material, then a plunger-type aerator with spikes will help your composting process with relatively little effort.